T4puSD/EventSourcing-With-Axon/README.md

 ## A Simple Example Of TransactionEvents
 If a person open a bank accont with 20 BDT.
 Then debit 15 BDT for a BallPen.
 Again if he want to debit 10 BDT for pencil but as his balance will be now in negative in the bank the bankput a hold status in his account number.
 To reactivate the account he puts 50 BDT in his bank account.
 So his account will now have 45 BDT.
 But there was a series of events happned at the bank server.
 As we are using event sourcing we can see all the events happned on his account.
-Bellow is the result of `GET bank-accounts/{accountNumber}/envents` endpoint:
+Bhis is the result of `GET bank-accounts/{accountNumber}/envents` endpoint:
 ```json
 [
   {